 If you get a cluster headache, then you can try:

 - oxygen through a mask

-- a nasal spray of local anaesthetic.
+- a nasal spray of local anaesthetic

 Talk to your doctor about which preventative steps you can take.

-Last reviewed: July 2015
+Last reviewed: March 2021